scarter86/readingnotes/README.md

 ## Introduction ##

 *Hi!
-I'm Sam and I'm currently part of the June 2023 Bootcamp cohort with Tech Educators.*
+My name is Sam, based in East of England and I'm currently studying as part of the June 2023 Bootcamp cohort with Tech Educators.*

 ## Interests ##
 - Food, cooking and baking.